 Eligibility criteria may differ.
 Many types of Awards offered.
 See website for full information.

 ECTRIMS offers a comprehensive range of fellowship programmes for researchers/clinicians to undertake placements in Europe.
 Please click here for an overview of ECTRIMS fellowships as well as information on the application process.
 An ECTRIMS fellowship provides you the resources, support and professional network to pursue your career in the MS field.

-To foster the development of young researchers in the field of MS by supporting their work on scientific projects at renowned host institutions within the MAGNIMS network in Europe.
-Duration of 1 year, with an annual stipend of up to €55,000.
+Joint fellowship between ECTRIMS and the European Magnetic Resonance Imaging in MS network (MAGNIMS) aims to foster the development of young researchers in the field of MS by supporting their work on scientific projects at host institutions within the MAGNIMS network in Europe.
+More info.

 As part of MENACTRIMS’s commitment to support and expand MS research across the Middle East & North Africa region, MENACTRIMS offers the following funding opportunities.

 MENACTRIMS Research Grant

 The aim of this annual scientific grant is to support regional research projects by academic & clinical researchers to enhance our understanding of multiple sclerosis and help improve the quality of life of MS patients in the MENA region.
 Potential research areas that will be funded through the MENACTRIMS Research Grant will include; MS risk factors, epidemiology, natural history and other relevant topics to clinical practice in the MENA region.
 More info